t2-world/t2.world/t2-PROTOCOL-API.md

 **description**

-this method returns details of a certain item with the given ID.
+this METHOD returns details of a certain item with the given ID.

 ### getItemList